 Skills can help you customize Alexa by giving her certain abilities — think of them as mini-apps from many different creators that you can use for entertainment, organization, news, and much more.

-You can start using your Echo device to make to-do lists, find out the weather, check on traffic conditions, call your friends, send text messages to your family, stream podcasts, or connect smart home devices.
+You can start using your Echo device for a range of tasks.
+You can make to-do lists, find out the weather, check on traffic conditions, call your friends, send text messages to your family, or stream podcasts with simple voice commands.
+You also have the option to expand your digital network by connecting smart home devices.
+Everything from color-changing lightbulbs to home security cameras can communicate with your Echo.
 Alexa has thousands of essential and not-so-essential skills you can add, too.
 Check out some of the most useful things that the Amazon Echo can help you do.

 Step 6 (optional): Connect smart home devices or an external speaker

-Head to your Alexa app menu and select the Devices tab (Alexa may show you an ad at this point, which you can exit out of).
+Head to your Alexa app menu on your connected smartphone or tablet.
+Select the Devices tab (Alexa may show you an ad at this point, which you can exit out of).
 Click the + sign in the top right corner of the app, then Add Device.
 From here, you can choose the device you want to connect from the list.
 If you can’t find the correct one, you’ll want to tap Other.

 In this mode, Alexa will try to find any nearby smart devices to pair with.
-You can also organize devices into Groups here and create more complex Scenes where multiple devices interact at once.
-Check out our post on Routines for more information.
+You can also organize accessories into Groups here and create more complex Scenes where multiple devices interact at once.
+Check out our post on Routines for more information and tips on setting up these interactions.

-To ensure you’re getting a top-notch listening experience when you jam out to music or listen to audiobooks, you have the option of hooking up an external speaker to your Echo device.
-For best results, get a Bluetooth speaker that’s certified to be compatible with Echo devices.
-Keep in mind that your Echo can only connect to one Bluetooth device at a time, so if there’s already a device paired up with your Echo, you’ll need to un-sync that device before you can connect another device.
+To ensure you’re getting a top-notch listening experience when you jam out to music or listen to audiobooks, consider pairing an external speaker to your Echo device.
+For best results, choose a Bluetooth speaker that’s compatible with Echo devices, specifically.
+Keep in mind that your Echo can only connect to one Bluetooth device at a time, though.
+If there’s already a device paired up with your Echo, you’ll need to un-sync it first.
+Then, you can run through the setup process with the new accessory.
+Other smart home devices don’t connect via Bluetooth, though, so they remain connected.
+One example is your home security camera, which uses your Wi-Fi connection to speak with your Echo.

 - What is Alexa?
 Where does she come from?
 How does she work?